atreyasha/spp-explainability/docs/develop.md

     2. Background concepts

+        1.  think more about how to improve (W)FA definitions

-        1.  pad definition environments with more explanatory text for flow
+        2.  pad definition environments with more explanatory text for flow

-        2.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated
+        3.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated

-        3.  explain vanilla SoPa in a more prose format using a table to explain important features -\> this table can then be compared directly with new SoPa++ features
+        4.  explain vanilla SoPa in a more prose format using a table to explain important features -\> this table can then be compared directly with new SoPa++ features

-        4.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on
+        5.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on